Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment | Special Situations

-- High output CHF (i.e. severe anemia, arteriovenous malformations)
+- High output congestive heart failure (i.e. severe anemia, arteriovenous malformations)

 A review of systolic congestive heart failure is presented here.
-Reviews of diastolic congestive heart failure, valvular heart disease, right heart failure and high output heart failure are presented elsewhere.
+Reviews of diastolic congestive HF, valvular heart disease, right HF and high output HF are presented elsewhere.

 Congestive heart failure affects approximately 6 million Americans every year and remains one of the most common reasons for hospitalization.

-Stage A: Patients at risk for heart failure, but who have not yet developed structural heart changes (i.e. those with diabetes, those with coronary disease without prior infarct)
+Stage A: Patients at risk for heart failure who have not yet developed structural heart changes (i.e. those with diabetes, those with coronary disease without prior infarct)